bf495/pdsnd_github/README.md

 ## Datasets
 There are three datasets in total.
 Each contains data from a city - Chicago, New York and Washington.

 Randomly selected data for the first six months of 2017 are provided for all three cities.
-All three of the data files contain the same core six (6) columns:
+All three of the data files contain the same six columns:

  - Start Time (e.g., 2017-01-01 00:07:57)
  - End Time (e.g., 2017-01-01 00:20:53)